papstchaka/sort_music/README.md

 # sort_music

-Repository implements a script to detect an audio file using [`Shazam API`](https://rapidapi.com/apidojo/api/shazam/) to identify songs and to change the properties of given file respectively -> e.g. artist, songname, album, year, etc.
+Repository implements a script to detect an audio file using <a href="https://rapidapi.com/apidojo/api/shazam/" target="_blank">`Shazam API`</a> to identify songs and to change the properties of given file respectively -> e.g. artist, songname, album, year, etc.

 This script currently only works under linux - NO WINDOWS SUPPORT!